The Importance of Empathy Versus Sympathy in Customer Service

 (Empathy) “Thank you for bringing this issue to our attention.
 I understand how frustrating this kind of thing can be.
 Please let me do what I can to find out what went wrong and determine the next steps toward a resolution.”

 Ultimately, a CSR has a job to do, and that job is to care about customers and to find resolutions that work for everyone, which includes representing and protecting the company’s interests.
-In that role, taking a sympathetic stance is counter-productive and can lead to broken promises as well as anxiety at having to recant on the promises, often leading to an escalation of the issue and further incensed customers.
+In that role, taking a sympathetic stance is counter-productive and can lead to broken promises as well as anxiety at having to recant the promises, often leading to an escalation of the issue and further incensed customers.

 Understanding empathy versus sympathy can be invaluable in work and personal life.
-Approaching difficult situations with empathy allows one to show caring and to display a higher level of understanding, while at the same time providing freedom and detachment from the hindrance of emotion.
+Approaching difficult situations with empathy allows one to show caring and display a higher level of understanding, while at the same time providing freedom and detachment from the hindrance of emotion.
 A healthy level of detachment (empathy, not apathy!) can make all the difference between a frustrating, difficult situation and just another day at the office.